AdrianAg321/cs499-eportfolio/README.md

 # Capstone Milestones (Narratives)

 These documents represent the written milestone narratives submitted throughout the CS 499 capstone course.
+All milestone narratives are provided as downloadable Word documents.

 ## Module One – Initial Planning
 - [CS 499 Module One Assignment](docs/word/CS%20499%20Module%20One%20Assignment.docx)